THE PLATINUM'S GAZE

 "An academy?"
 Jae-sung's voice was carefully neutral.
 "For what?"

-"For children like yours.
-Anomalies.
-Prodigies.
-Those who develop abilities beyond normal parameters."
+"For children like yours, prodigies who develop abilities beyond the norm."
 Min-ji's gaze never left Yoo.
 "We've been tracking your son since birth.
-The self-delivery.
-The spatial abilities.
-The accelerated growth.
-All documented."
+The self-delivery, the spatial abilities, the accelerated growth, all documented."

 Shit.